Skip to content

 Interpretation

-For this reason, the current DRP-10 benchmark is best interpreted as numerical-reference consistency evidence under the current extraction and closure assumptions, not as universal physical calibration.
+For this reason, the current DRP-10 benchmark is best interpreted as workflow-sensitivity evidence under explicit extraction and closure assumptions, not as universal physical calibration.

 Limits Of This Verification